AuditSail logo

 Cookiebot (Cybot A/S)Cookie consent managementEU (Denmark)UK Adequacy

-All sub-processors located outside the UK are subject to appropriate safeguards in the form of the International Data Transfer Agreement (IDTA) or, where the recipient country benefits from a UK adequacy decision, on that basis.
+All sub-processors located outside the UK are subject to appropriate safeguards, including the UK Addendum to the EU Standard Contractual Clauses, the International Data Transfer Agreement (IDTA), or a UK adequacy decision, as applicable.
 We review our sub-processor list regularly and will update this policy when sub-processors are added or changed.

 We may disclose personal data where required by law, court order, or regulatory authority including the FCA or ICO.